LEGAL GUIDELINES FOR UNLICENSED PRACTITIONERS

 legislatures and houses of Congress).

-To carry out the laws, there would be an executive branch (mayor, state
+carry out the laws, there would be an executive branch (mayor, state governor,

-To judge guilt or innocence, there would be a judicial branch (the courts,
+judge guilt or innocence, there would be a judicial branch (the courts, judges

-judges and juries).
-Juries of one's peers were to be the ultimate judges of
+and juries).
+Juries of one's peers were to be the ultimate judges of guilt or

 SEPARATION OF FUNCTIONS